 Keia has a BFA in theater and film from the University of Oklahoma, is a member of EPOC (Environmental Professionals of Color), and is an active member of several non-profit organizations.
 Through her dexterity and background in HR, management, and hospitality, she attempts to make people’s lives a little easier.
 It’s her privilege to serve artists, conservationists, naturalists, birders, and people just interested in beauty and protection.

-Mary is dedicated to improving efforts to make urban environments more hospitable to wildlife and helping connect people to nature and place.
+Mary is dedicated to efforts to make urban environments more hospitable to wildlife and helping connect people to nature.
 She splits her time between Center for Diversity & the Environment, the Oregon Zoo’s California Condor breeding facility, and Portland Audubon.
 She spends her free time beekeeping, birdwatching, horseback riding, mushroom hunting and occasionally escaping to a meandering river to fly fish.

 Tumurkhuu “Tumko” Davaakhuu